Tech-invite3GPPspaceIETFspace

 Up

-The management loop constitutes number of elements including the analytics, and these are briefly described below:
+The management loop constitutes of a number of elements including analytics, these elements are briefly described below:

 Observation:

 The observation of the managed networks and services.
-It involves monitoring and collection of events, status and performance of the managed networks and services, and providing the observed/collected data.
+It involves monitoring and collection of events, status and performance information of the managed networks and services, and providing the data.

 Analytics:

-The data analytics for the managed networks and services.
+The data analytics capabilities for the managed networks and services.
 MDA plays the role of Analytics in the management loop.
-It prepares, processes and analyses the observed/collected data or time series of the observed/collected data related to the managed networks and services.
+It prepares, processes, and analyses the collected data or time series of the collected data related to the managed networks and services.
 MDA reports may contain root cause analysis of ongoing issues, predictions of potential issues and corresponding relevant causes and recommended actions for preventions, and/or prediction of network and/or service demands.

 Decision:

-The decision making for the management actions for the managed networks and services.
-The management actions are decided based on the analytics reports (provided by MDA) and other management data (e.g. historical decisions made previously) if necessary.
+The decision making element for the management actions applied to the managed networks and services.
+The decisions and subsequent management actions are based on the analytics reports (provided by MDA) and other management data (e.g., historical decisions).
 The decision may be made by the consumer of MDAS (in the closed management control loop), or by a human operator (in the case of open management loop).
 The decision may include e.g. what actions to take, and when to take the actions.

 Execution:

-The execution of the management actions according to the decisions.
-During the execution step, the actions are carried out to the managed networks and services, and the reports (e.g. notifications, logs) of the executed actions are provided.
+The execution element of management actions.
+During the execution step, the actions are applied to the managed networks and services, and the results of the executed actions are reported (e.g. notifications, logs).

 Up

 MDA represents Analytics roles in the management control loop for communications service assurance TS 28.535.
-The management and control of resources used by a communication service and the assurance of this communication service level agreements (e.g. per SLS) is provided by the management control loop involving different management services produced by the management system, which includes management data analytics service (MDAS, or MDA MnS).
-The MDAS (MDA MnS) may be produced based on a combination of information including e.g. the user quality of service experience, network performance and network resource utilization analysis and the SLS.
+The management and control of resources used by a communication service and the assurance of the communication service level agreements (e.g., per SLS) is provided by the management control loop involving different management services produced by the management system, which includes MDA service (MDAS, or MDA MnS).
+The MDAS (MDA MnS) may be produced based on a combination of information including e.g., the user quality of service experience, network performance and network resource utilization analysis and the SLS.

-During the operation phase, the MDA can identify ongoing issues impacting the performance of the communication service per the SLS and identify in advance potential risks that would cause potential failure and/or performance degradation.
-The MDA can also predict the network and service demand to maintain delivery of communication service per the contracted SLS.
+During the operation phase, the MDA can identify ongoing issues impacting the performance of the communication service as per SLS requirements and identify potential risks caused by potential failure and/or performance degradation.
+The MDA can also predict the network and service demand to maintain delivery of communication service as per contracted SLS.

 Up

-Cross-domain MDA may base its analysis on the outputs from one or multiple single-domain MDA including analytics output and other input data (e.g. PM, alarm notifications, etc.).
-To facilitate service assurance the cross-domain MDA may adopt output from one or multiple single-domain MDA.
-Figure 6.3-1 shows the simplest case, where a cross-domain MDA incorporates the results of single-domain MDA(s).
+Cross-domain MDA may base its analysis on the outputs from one or multiple single-domain MDA including analytics output and other input data (e.g., PM and alarm notifications.).
+To facilitate service assurance the cross-domain MDA may consume output from one or multiple single-domain MDA(s).
+Figure 6.3-1 shows the simplest case, where a cross-domain MDA consumes the results of single-domain MDA(s).

 Copy of original 3GPP image for 3GPP TS 28.104, Fig. 6.3-1: Cross-domain MDA based on single-domain MDA